greysonthao/LangChain-RAG/README.md

 - Another PDF has been added for further testing.
 The file can be found in the `/materials` folder and it's named `MetaPrivacyPolicy.pdf`.
 It's around 4MB and contains the Meta's privacy policy as of 2024.

+- Since both the `RetrievalQAChain` (JavaScript version) and `RetrievalQA` (Python version) have been deprecated in the latest versions of LangChain, the final version of the code contains a different implementation that makes it up-to-date and in accordance with the latest specs.
+Nevertheless, an example using `RetrievalQAChain` can still be found in this repo for an easy comparison between the JS and the Python code as demoed by Jodie Burchell in her presentation.

 ## Usage

 - `git clone https://github.com/in-tech-gration/simple-rag-document-qa.git`